2023 Best Allied Health Professions Bachelor's Degree Schools in the Middle Atlantic Region

 This translates to an average monthly loan payment of $887, based on a 10-year repayment plan.

 Marist College ranked #8 on this year’s Best Allied Health Professions Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Marist is a medium-sized private not-for-profit school located in the suburb of Poughkeepsie.
+Marist is a medium-sized private not-for-profit school located in the large suburb of Poughkeepsie.

-Towson University ranked #9 on this year’s Best Allied Health Professions Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the small city of Towson, Towson is a public school with a very large student population.
+Towson University landed the #9 spot in the 2023 rankings for the best bachelor’s degree allied health professions programs.
+Located in the city of Towson, Towson is a public college with a very large student population.

 The average amount in student loans that allied health majors at Towson take out while working on their Bachelor's Degree is $18,006.